LarsBehrenberg/impressionistarts.larsbehrenberg.com/content/posts/berthe-morisot.md

       image1: /assets/berthe-morisot-eugene-manet.jpg
       image2: /assets/degas-cotton-exchange-new-orleans-lg.jpg
       image3: /assets/manet-bar-at-folies-bergere.jpg
+  - textTitle: This is the 2nd title!
+    text: This is the 2nd body text!
+    galleryImages:
+      image1: /assets/berthe-morisot-eugene-manet.jpg
+      image2: /assets/degas-cotton-exchange-new-orleans-lg.jpg
+      image3: /assets/manet-bar-at-folies-bergere.jpg
 ---
 **This is a test in many ways, Berthe Morisot captured the essence of Impressionism.**